JihwanMyung/LocoBox/README.md

 # LocoBox

-LocoBox is a set of Arduino software and GUI interface for running 10 Locomotor-Boxes with pre-set schedules.
+LocoBox is a set of Arduino software and GUI interface for running either 5 or 10 LocoBoxes with pre-set schedules.

 ### Prerequisites & Dependencies